dolphin323/ghera_cleaned/Web/WebViewProceed-UnauthorizedAccess-Lean/README.md

 # Summary
-Apps that use `HttpAuthHandler#proceed(username, password)` to instruct the WebView to proceed with the authentication with the given credentials may give unauthorized access to third-party without validating credentials by sending token of previously validated credentials.
+Apps that use `HttpAuthHandler#proceed(username, password)` to instruct the WebView to perform authentication with the given credentials may give unauthorized access to third-party when the apps do not validate credentials, e.g., by sending token of previously validated credentials.

 # Android versions affected
 Tested on Android 5.1.1 - Android 8.1